Hugius/FabiEngine3D/doc/markdown/WORLD_EDITOR.md

 - Press `LMB` to place
 - Press `RMB` to toggle camera
 - Press `MMB` to cancel placement
-- Press `B` to toggle AABB rendering
+- Press `G` to toggle editor grid
 - Press `F` to toggle wireframe rendering
-- Press `R` to toggle debug rendering
+- Press `B` to toggle AABB rendering
 - Press `SPACE` to move upwards
 - Press `SHIFT` to move downwards
 - Use `WASD` to move around